anshmittal0811/Recipe-DB/README.md

 4. **Regional Insights**: Explore recipe distribution and nutritional patterns across different regions
 5. **Ingredient Research**: Browse ingredients by category and find recipes that use them

-## 🤝 Contributing

-This is a personal project, but suggestions and improvements are welcome!
-Feel free to:
-- Report bugs or issues
-- Suggest new features
-- Submit pull requests for improvements

 ## 📝 License

 This project is for personal use and educational purposes.